-play using items most houses have such as cardboard boxes, building blocks etc more for ages 12 and up. and maybe other times in October holidays / Christmas Shelter for rain? more communication as to where it during wet weather make it better ...
+What could make it better ...
+Some play activities which revolve around play using items most houses have such as cardboard boxes, building blocks etc more for ages 12 and up. and maybe other times in October holidays / Christmas more communication as to where it during wet weather